TheOfficialDragone/phishing-cybersecurity-project/README.md

 # phishing-cybersecurity-project

 ## ⚠️This project is for educational and academic purposes only.
 Do not use the code for malicious activities⚠️
+### ⚠️ I do not take any responsibility for improper use of the project ⚠️

 ## Authors: Rocco Carpi, Riccardo Rossi